crypto7world/heritage-cli/README.md

 The [`heritage-cli`] project provides a CLI tool to manages Bitcoin wallets.

-It can interact with the [btcherit.com][heritage-wallet-service] service or manage everything locally (this is _Coming Soon_).
+It can interact with the [btcherit.com][heritage-wallet-service] service or manage everything locally.
 On the private keys front, it can either manage them localy, or with the help of a [Ledger](https://www.ledger.com/) hardware-wallet device.

 Here is the basic workflow between the **Bitcoin blockchain**, the [btcherit.com][heritage-wallet-service] service and the [`heritage-cli`]: